 If you're using the Amazon SES API (HTTPS) interface, then the error is "400 Message rejected."
 If you get the 400 error, check the error stack for a description of what exactly caused the error.
 If you see the error message "Email address is not verified," then that means you're sending email from an identity that failed the verification check in that AWS Region.

 To resolve 554 or 400 "Message rejected" errors with the message "Email address is not verified," check the following:

 - Open the Amazon SES console.
 Confirm that the identity you're sending emails from has a verification status of verified, not pending or failure.
 If your identity is stuck in the pending state, see What can I do if my domain is stuck in the "pending verification" status or in the "failed" verification status in Amazon SES?

 - If your email address is verified, check that the email address on the message that resulted in the "Message rejected" error is correct.
 Email addresses are case-sensitive.
 The email address that you used to send the message must match your verified email address exactly.

 - Check whether your account is in the Amazon SES sandbox for the AWS Region that you're using to send emails.
 If your account is in the Amazon SES sandbox, then you must verify the recipient email address, in addition to verifying your sender identity.
 Or, you can request to move your account out of the Amazon SES sandbox.

-Note: If you're using sending authorization policies to delegate sending on behalf of your Amazon SES identity to a non-verified email address, your account or the delegate sender account must be out of the Amazon SES sandbox.
-For more information, see Moving Out of the Amazon SES Sandbox.
+Note: If you're using sending authorization policies to delegate sending on behalf of your Amazon SES identity to a non-verified email address, the delegate sender account must be out of the Amazon SES sandbox.
+For more information, see Moving out of the Amazon SES sandbox.